rambolps/RankFromTXT/README.md

 Eg. >rft example.txt

+## Warning

+This program saves your output file as Ranked_<text_file>.
+For example Ranked_example.txt would be the output file.
+It may **overwrite** any existing file with that filename!

 ## Text File Formatting
 The text file needs to contain each item (choice), on a seperate line.
 Blank Lines will be ignored.